jonasseglare/geex/README.md

 ## Issues and features to address

 Important or easy to implement:
+ * reduce on filter bug
- * Sequence stuff: iterate, drop, take, take-while, filter, etc.
+ * Sequence stuff: drop, take, take-while, filter, etc.

 Less important:
  * Prohibit some chars in typed-defn names, such as >, <